Average Rent in Dubai 2026: 1BR, Studio & 2BR Prices by Area

 Do I need Ejari to rent an apartment in Dubai?

-Yes, for most long-term rentals you need Ejari.
-It officially registers the tenancy contract and is often required to activate utilities and complete other government processess
+Yes, Ejari is mandatory for most long-term rentals and is required to activate utilities and legalise tenancy contracts

-How much is the security deposit for an apartment in Dubai?
+What is the security deposit for renting in Dubai?

 Can landlords increase rent in Dubai in 2026?